dsrr47/dsrr47/README.md

 ## Hey 👋

 ### I'm a proven results-driven developer with 6 years of experience in frontend development using React, JavaScript and UX/UI design.
-I like to empowers others to achieve their potential.

 I"m most interested in opporutinities in:
 * 🧼  Clean energy